Edward Leech (MP): Family

 Great-grandfather of Edward Leche was John V Jankin de Leche of Carden (1403-1492 or 1422-1485), Esq., Deputy Sheriff of Chester (1464), who owned moorlands in Carden, Clutton and Aldersy as the vassal of lords Stanley, earl of Chester.
 The Leech family is descended from a certain Jоhn Leche «Irlonde», the surgeon of Edward III.

 In 1377, John "Irlonde" Leche was granted a patent on the possession of the castle Warin (Warden) in Kildare in Ireland, and in 1386 the moorlands near Stretton, Farndon and Coddington by Edward III.

 Edward Leche married firstly Jane Chaworth, daughter of John Chaworth of Nottinghamshire and sister of George Chaworth, 1st Viscount Chaworth and secondly, Jane, daughter of Oliver Lambart, 1st Baron Lambart of Cavan (d 1618).

 His eldest son, Sir William Leche (1624-1676), was of Shipley Hall, Derbyshire and Squerryes Court, Westerham, Kent.
-A second son, Robert, was admitted at Grey's Inn in 1653.
+A second son, Robert, was admitted at Gray's Inn in 1653.
 His daughter Dorothy married Sir James Long, 2nd Baronet.
 By his second wife, he had a daughter, Rose (1637-1689), who married Edward Smyth of Nibley House, North Nibley.